RESEARCH STARTER

 Purpose of Discovery

 When preparing for trial, both prosecutors and defense attorneys need to examine all available evidence that has been collected by police investigators, results of any tests that have been conducted, and information about who is to be called to testify at the trials.
 American courts insist that both sides have equal opportunities to present complete cases, so that one side does not have an unfair advantage over the other.
-Discovery ensures that both sides to have equal access to the same information.
+Discovery ensures that both sides have equal access to the same information.

 Discovery involves both the formal and informal exchange of information between prosecutors and defense attorneys.
 The types of information considered “discoverable” vary from state to state.
 Items that are particularly likely to be considered discoverable include laboratory reports, fingerprint results, ballistic test results, witness statements, defendants’ confessions, psychiatric reports, and police reports.

 The implementation of discovery tends to focus on the actions of prosecutors more than on defense attorneys because prosecutors have greater access to investigators (usually police officers), laboratory technicians, and advanced equipment for the analysis of evidence.
 If prosecutors were to restrict access to such information, it would jeopardize the right of defendants to fair trials.
 Defense attorneys therefore depend on strong discovery rules to secure their defendants’ rights.
-Allowing defense attorneys to learn what the prosecutors know, or possess in the form of evidence, may spare defense attorneys from the difficult task of attempting to force their clients to voluntarily disclose information that they are reluctant to admit.
+Allowing defense attorneys to learn what the prosecutors know or possess in the form of evidence may spare defense attorneys from the difficult task of attempting to force their clients to voluntarily disclose information that they are reluctant to admit.

 In addition to the formal process of discovery, there is an informal process.
 Informal prosecutorial disclosure operates under the long-held theory that providing defense attorneys with advance viewings of prosecutors’ cases encourages guilty pleas and plea bargains.
 Because prosecutors believe that defendants tell their attorneys only part of the story, informal disclosure allows defense attorneys to be armed with the same information possessed by the prosecutors.
 The defense attorneys can use the evidence to confront their clients with more complete pictures of the events, which often leads both defendants and their attorneys to conclude that they would be better served by entering guilty pleas.